 …And that was it!
 What a difference paint can make!
 My crabapple tree is just coming back to life and I cut a few of the branches that were hanging too low.
 The contrast between the red leaves and the dark vase looks so dramatic.

-Making a Faux Mercury Glass Vase
+Faux Mercury Glass Painting Technique

 Last winter I used this method of making faux mercury glass on a set of Christmas ornaments.
 It’s a cool technique!